Dynamical dimensional reduction: Evidence for dimensional reduction

 The phenomenon of dimensional reduction has now been reported in a number of different approaches to quantum gravity.
-String theory, causal dynamical triangulations, renormalization group approaches, noncommutative geometry, loop quantum gravity and Horava-Lifshitz gravity all find that the dimensionality of spacetime appears to decrease from approximately 4 on large distance scales to approximately 2 on small distance scales.
+String theory, causal dynamical triangulation (CDT), renormalization group approaches, noncommutative geometry, loop quantum gravity and Horava-Lifshitz gravity all find that the dimensionality of spacetime appears to decrease from approximately 4 on large distance scales to approximately 2 on small distance scales.

 The evidence for dimensional reduction has come mainly, although not exclusively, from calculations of the spectral dimension.
 The spectral dimension is a measure of the effective dimension of a manifold at different resolution scales.
-Early numerical simulations within the causal dynamical triangulation (CDT) approach to quantum gravity found a spectral dimension of 4.02 ± 0.10 at large distances and 1.80 ± 0.25 at small distances.
+Early numerical simulations within the CDT approach to quantum gravity found a spectral dimension of 4.02 ± 0.10 at large distances and 1.80 ± 0.25 at small distances.
 This result created significant interest in dimensional reduction within the quantum gravity community.
 A more recent study of the same point in the parameter space of CDT found consistent results, namely 4.05 ± 0.17 at large distances and 1.97 ± 0.27 at small distances.

 Currently, there is no consensus on the correct theoretical explanation for the mechanism of dimensional reduction.